Red-shouldered macaw: Description

 Their natural vocalizations are more akin to screeches than they are to whistles.

 Behavior

-Red-shouldered macaws are very kind natured.
-Their personality is similar to the large macaws.
+Red-shouldered macaws are very kind-natured, similar to the large macaws.

 Breeding

 The red-shouldered macaw nests in a hole in a tree.
 There are usually three or four white eggs in a clutch.
 The female incubates the eggs for about 24 to 26 days, and the chicks fledge from the nest about 54 days after hatching.

 Aviculture

 Although a noisy bird that is not suitable for apartment living, the red-shouldered macaw can be an excellent pet.
-If properly socialized, it is typically a gentle, intelligent bird that bonds well with humans and gets on well with well-behaved children.
+If properly socialized, it is typically a gentle, intelligent bird that bonds well with humans and gets along well with well-behaved children.
 In addition, it is an excellent talker that can be taught many tricks.
 It may be a more suitable pet parrot for those who lack the space in their homes for a larger macaw, although it requires daily exercise outside of its cage.
 It is also recommended by the World Parrot Trust that this parrot should have access to an outside enclosure for at least part of the year.
-The red-shouldered macaw can live for 25-40 years in captivity.
+The red-shouldered macaw can live for 25–40 years in captivity.